 And at the Dachau concentration camp in Germany, where there were no bodies left to bury, the sobering admonition on the tablet: Never Again.
-And the sweet Under this stone rest the ashes of WILLMBRADFORD azealous puritan & sincere Christian Govof Piy Col from April 1621 to 1657. (the year he died aged 69) except 5 yrs.
-Which he declined.
+And the sweet simplicity of the poetry carved Under this stone rest the ashes of WILLM BRADFORD azealous puritan & sincere christian Govof PHy Col from April 1621 to 1657, (the year he died aged 69) except 5 yrs.
+Which he decline d.

-simplicity of the poetry carved into the tombstone of a friend of mine: You are my greatest comfort, my greatest love, my God.
+into the tombstone of a friend of mine: You are my greatest comfort, my greatest love, my God.